aurae-runtime/aurae/docs/community/code-of-conduct/index.md

 ### Immediate Rules

-Rules are interpretted by project maintainers, owners, and the authors.
+Rules are interpreted by project maintainers, owners, and the authors.
 Violation of a rule is subject to removal of the project.
 All contributions to the project will be retained by the project in the event of a removal by a code of conduct violation.

  - No violence, or suggestions of violence.
  - No fascism.
 No open support of authoritative or totalitarian government.